TekeshwarHirwani/Resume_Tekeshwar/README.md

 - Led various events as Head Coordinator of the Innovation Cell at NIT Raipur, fostering a culture of innovation on campus.
 - Volunteered with the Starlight Foundation, conducting awareness campaigns in over 10 villages.
 - Secured 1st Rank in National Level Science exhibition "Vigyan - 2023" by Technocracy NIT RAIPUR.

+## Personal Website

+I have compiled my professional journey, projects, and achievements on my personal website.
+It is a comprehensive platform that provides insights into my work and aspirations.
+Visit [tekeshwarhirwani.netlify.app](https://tekeshwarhirwani.netlify.app/) to explore more about my professional story.

 ## Contact Information